 ?mentionedPeople=me query parameter.

 There are several bot frameworks that can greatly simplify the bot development process by abstracting away the low-level communications with the Webex REST API, such as creating and sending API requests and configuring webhooks.
 Instead, you can focus on the building the interaction and business logic of your bot.

 Flint is an open source bot framework with support for regex pattern matching for messages and more.

 Botkit is a popular open source bot framework with advanced conversational support as well as integrations with a comprehensive array of natural language processing and storage providers.
-You can get started with Botkit by cloning the Webex Teams Botkit Starter Kit.
+You can get started with Botkit by cloning the Webex Botkit Starter Kit.